BlockchainCommons/developer-web-site/_pages/otherresources/index.md

   </div>
 </div>

-_Alongside its [architectural support](/architecture/) and its [technologies](/technology/), Blockchain Commons also offers a number of other resources to support developers looking to offer decentralized, self-sovereign digital resources that offer [independence, privacy, resilience, and openness](/principles/)._
+_Alongside its [architectural support](/architecture/) and its [technologies](/technology/), Blockchain Commons also offers a number of other resources to support developers looking to build decentralized, self-sovereign digital resources that provide [independence, privacy, resilience, and openness](/principles/)._

-## Courses
+### Courses

-Blockchain Commons offers courses to support the use of digital assets, the development of Bitcoin, and the use of our specifications.
+Blockchain Commons publishes courses to support the use of digital assets, the development of Bitcoin, and the use of our specifications.
 Most of these are hands-on CLI courses in our "from the Command Line" series.
 We've also produced a [_Smart Custody_ book](https://www.smartcustody.com/#the-book).

 <table>
   <tr width="100%">